Insolvency law of Russia

-Insolvency law of Russia mainly includes Federal Law No. 127-FZ "On Insolvency (Bankruptcy)" and Federal Law No. 40-FZ "On Insolvency (Bankruptcy) of Credit Institutions".
+Insolvency law of Russia mainly includes Federal Law No. 127-FZ "On Insolvency (Bankruptcy)".
+Previously, Federal Law No. 40-FZ "On Insolvency (Bankruptcy) of Credit Institutions" was also in force, but it ceased to have effect as of 22 December 2014.

 Legislation

 Federal Law No. 127-FZ "On Insolvency (Bankruptcy)" dated 26 October 2002 (as amended) (the "Bankruptcy Act"), replacing the previous law in 1998, to better address the above problems and a broader failure of the action.

 Russian insolvency law is intended for a wide range of borrowers: individuals and companies of all sizes, with the exception of state-owned enterprises, government agencies, political parties and religious organizations.
-There are also special rules for insurance companies, professional participants of the securities market, agricultural organizations and other special laws for financial institutions and companies in the natural monopolies in the energy industry.
+There are also special rules for insurance companies, professional participants of the securities market, agricultural organizations and other special laws for financial institutions, credit institutions, and companies in the natural monopolies in the energy industry.

-Federal Law No. 40-FZ "On Insolvency (Bankruptcy) of Credit Institutions" dated 25 February 1999 (as amended) (the "Insolvency Law of Credit Institutions") contains special provisions in relation to the opening of insolvency proceedings in relation to the credit company.
-Insolvency Provisions Act, credit organizations used in conjunction with the provisions of the Bankruptcy Act.

 Stages

-Bankruptcy law provides for the following stages of insolvency proceedings:
+Bankruptcy law applicable to legal entities provides for the following stages of insolvency proceedings: